 IMMEDIATELY, look thoroughly within your neighborhood or area where your dog went missing.

-Place food, water and your dog’s bed or an unwashed article of your clothing where the dog was last seen.
+Place smelly wet dog food, water, and your dog’s bed or an unwashed article of your clothing where the dog was last seen.
 If your dog really loves their crate or kennel, you can place that outside with the food and water inside.
-We prefer using a wet dog food with gravy, if you don’t have that you can use anything that has a heavy scent.
+We prefer using wet dog food with gravy if you don’t have that you can use anything that has a heavy scent.
 (Example: Cooked hamburger crumbled up with bacon, deli meats like liverwurst)

 - Do Not Call or Whistle for Your Dog!!
 They can sense the tension and anxiety in your voice and it makes them think they are in trouble.